brianz/blog/content/post/serverless-part-iii.md

 I'll be covering two topics in this post:

 - API Gateway Stages
-- Managing configuration with environment variables
+- Managing configuration with variables

 ## API Gateway Stages